 The contour welding process involves moving a laser beam along the entire joint pattern, typically only a single pass is made.
 The laser is often guided by a robotic arm that allows the laser to travel relative to the joint in three-dimensions.
 This is a critical welding method for large and three-dimensional parts, such as car tail lights.

 Radial welding is another very common form of contour welding.
 A radial welded application is typically cylindrical in shape and takes a slightly different approach.
-The laser beam, in this case, is in a fixed position and the part to be welded is spun on axis, allowing laser energy input along the entire circumference of the part of the part.
+The laser beam, in this case, is in a fixed position and the part to be welded is spun on an axis, allowing laser energy input along the entire circumference of the part of the part.

 Simultaneous welding is named as such for the fact that the entire joint is heated simultaneously, unlike contour welding where heating is only taking place where the laser beam is focused at any given time during the cycle.
 Simultaneous welding does not use a single laser beam, often multiple laser sources are used.
 The lasers are split, using fibers, and arrayed into the pattern of the joint and the entire weld is flashed at once.